RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/developer-track/lab04/README.md

 ## Overview

-In the context of defining API's, it's common for a Business Analyst (or Citizen Integrator) to create an API specification or contract first.
-By beginning the process with a clearly defined a contract, a Developer can easily take the contract and auto-generate the underlying service to implement that API.
-We call this *separation of concern*, whereby an Citizen Integrator and Developer can both collaborate and contribute to create an end-to-end API implementation.
+In the context of defining API's, it's common for a Business Analyst (or Citizen Integrator) to first create an API specification or contract.
+By beginning the process with a clearly defined contract, a Developer can easily take the contract and auto-generate the underlying service to implement that API.
+This *separation of concern*, whereby an Citizen Integrator and Developer can independently collaborate and contribute to create an end-to-end API implementation, is a powerful method for defining API's.

 ### Why Red Hat?